github/training-kit/git-guides/git-init.md

 #### `git init`: One Person Starting a New Repository Locally

-Because `git init` creates the repository locally, this is the right choice if your project already exists.
-This is only run once, even if the project is shared by multiple collaborators.
-Once the repository is initiated and the first commit is made, then sharing the repository through remotes like GitHub will allow others to `git clone` the repository and begin working together.
-Once you have initialized the repository, you would probably want to create a remote repository somewhere like GitHub.com.
-Then, you could add the remote URL to your local git repository with `git remote add origin <URL>`.
+Your project may already exist locally, but it doesn't have Git yet. `git init` is probably the right choice for you.
+This is only run once, even if other collaborators share the project.

+- First, initialize the repository and make at least one commit.
+- Once you have initialized the repository, create a remote repository somewhere like GitHub.com.
+- Then, add the remote URL to your local git repository with `git remote add origin <URL>`.
 This stores the remote URL under a more human-friendly name, `origin`.
-Shape your history into at least one commit by using `git add` to stage the existing files, and `git commit` to make the snapshot.
-Once you have at least one commit, you can push to the remote and set up the tracking relationship for good with `git push -u origin master`.
+- Shape your history into at least one commit by using `git add` to stage the existing files, and `git commit` to make the snapshot.
+- Once you have at least one commit, you can push to the remote and set up the tracking relationship for good with `git push -u origin master`.

 #### `git clone`: The Remote Already Exists

 If the repository already exists on a remote, you would choose to `git clone` and _not_ `git init`.

 If you create a remote repository first with the intent of moving your project to it later, you may have a few other steps to follow.
 If there are no commits in the remote repository, you can follow the steps above for `git init`.
 If there are commits and files in the remote repository but you would still like it to contain your project files, `git clone` that repository.
-Then, move your project's files into that cloned repository. `git add`, `git commit`, and `git push` to create a history that makes sense for the beginning of your project.
-Then, you and all of your collaborators will be able to interact with the repository without initializing anything with `git init` locally.
+Then, move the project's files into that cloned repository. `git add`, `git commit`, and `git push` to create a history that makes sense for the beginning of your project.
+Then, your team can interact with the repository without `git init` again.

 ### `git init` Existing Folder

 The default behavior of `git init` is to transform the current directory into a Git repository.
-For example, if you'd like your current project to become a Git repository, first change directories into the targeted root directory.
+For an existing  project to become a Git repository, navigate into the targeted root directory.
 Then, run `git init`.

-Alternatively, if you'd like to create a new repository in a directory in your current path, use `git init <directory>` and specify which directory to turn into a Git repository.
+Or, you can create a new repository in a directory in your current path.
+Use `git init <directory>` and specify which directory to turn into a Git repository.

 ## `git init` Gone Wrong

 ### `git init` in the wrong directory

-Because `git init` will transform the current directory, it's easy to accidentally create unintended repositories.
-You may have noticed strange error messages when using Git, and you suspect that another parent directory is also a Git repository.
+Running `git init` in the wrong place will create unintended repositories.
+You may have noticed strange error messages when using Git.
+Maybe you suspect that another parent directory is also a Git repository.

 To fix this, you first need to track down which directory is the unintended repository.
 Use `git status` to see if the current directory is tracked by Git.
 If it is, you can either run `ls -al` and look for an otherwise hidden `.git` directory.